mhamidjamil/Door-Monitoring/readme.md

+(!
+Valid for door security folder only)
-# Blynk ESP32 Door Monitoring System
+# Blynk ESP32/ESP8266 Door Monitoring System

-This is a simple door monitoring system using an ESP32 and Blynk app.
+This is a simple door monitoring system using an ESP32/ESP8266 and Blynk app.

 ## Requirements